23 Beekman Place: Penthouse

 The penthouse, on the sixth through ninth stories, consists of metal panels and steel I-beams, as well as concrete-panel walls.
 Along the west side of the house, the penthouse cantilevers about 5 ft over Beekman Place.
 The bottom of the cantilever has a grate on the left (north) and an empty opening on the right (south).
 The north and south walls of the cantilever have several concrete panels each while the west wall has one large concrete panel.
 The cantilever's roof contains a terrace on the south side and a staircase between the seventh and eighth floors on the north side.
 The cantilever was meant to provide extra space for the guest room, as well as for the terrace staircase, but it also served to increase privacy for the top floors.
 The cantilever was unusual for the largely residential area around it, although Rudolph had often included cantilevers in his previous work.
 As he had written in 1954, Rudolph disliked the "tyranny of the endless streets" and wished for some designs to overhang the street to create an aesthetic point of interest.

 The rear of the penthouse contains full-width balconies facing the FDR Drive, similar to those at the base.
 The eastern end of the sixth floor's south wall contains a small rectangular window, visible from the southeast, while the eastern end of the seventh floor's south wall contains a wide rectangular window separated by vertical mullions and glass panes.
 The eastern end of the penthouse's northern facade is partially visible and consists of a steel frame.
 The cantilevers of the penthouse were meant to resemble a "floating platform" overlooking the East River.
 The penthouse has five levels of terraces, which Rudolph hung with plants and other greenery to blunt the effect of the steel frame.
 According to one of his associates, Rudolph initially struggled to create a satisfactory arrangement of vegetation, but the plants were "full and abundant" before he died.
+In total, there are six terraces.

 The penthouse includes one terrace with a metal-grating floor overhanging the street several stories below, in what Progressive Architecture magazine called "a gantry from nowhere".
 William Grindereng, who once stayed in Rudolph's apartment while the latter was on a trip, found the views to be "really scary".
 According to Grindereng, "I mentioned this to Rudolph when he came back.
 He said, 'Yes, I’m afraid to go out there myself.'"